4est-is-Forrest/square-iron/content/docs/about/work-experience.md

 #### _Database Administration_

 Primarily in an academic capacity as far as Oracle.
-I am very familiar with SQL as a language and have experience managing my own MySQL and NoSQL-type databases.
+I am, however, familiar with SQL as a language and have experience managing my own MySQL and NoSQL-type databases.